Savarala-Chethana/Amrita-School-Of-Engineering-Team10-Currency-Exchange/README.md

 variable.
 For instance, currency pairs could be USD/INR, USD/GBP, USD/EUR, USD/CAD etc.

 Functional tasks:-
-➢ Read and store the data from file.
-➢ Create a use interface which allows users to select currency and desired duration.
+(1)Read and store the data from file.
+(2) Create a use interface which allows users to select currency and desired duration.
 Users should have the ability to switch between weekly, monthly, quarterly, and annual charts.
-➢ Fetch data for given currency and time duration.
+(3) Fetch data for given currency and time duration.
 Show the trend over a given period.
 Also display the date on which the rate was highest with the actual rate and date on which the rate was lowest along with the rate